 What goes into the soup?

-To make this Split Pea and Ham Soup, you will need:
+To make this classic Split Pea Soup recipe, you will need:

 - Salt and freshly ground black pepper, to taste.

-- 32 oz chicken broth.
+- Chicken broth.
 You can use regular, bone broth, or low sodium.

 - ¼ teaspoon dried thyme.
 You could also use the leaves of a sprig of fresh thyme, if you like.